Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 Sunrise hike to the Pic de l’Àliga, 3.58 km, 305 m+, 305 m- (optional)

-As the last day looked easy and relaxed, we decided to add a little adventure: climb a peak to see the sunrise.
-We did some research to see what was around, and we decided to go for the Pic de l’Àliga (2.428 m), an easy hike that would last no more than 40 min.
+We researched what was around and decided to go for the Pic de l’Àliga (2.428 m), an easy hike that would last no more than 40 min.

-We woke up at 5 am, dressed in warm clothes, and grabbed the headlamp.
-Once equipped, we ventured outside.
-Around us, it was pitch dark.
-Only the light of the full moon illuminated the peaks surrounding the hostel.
-We started the climb, which didn’t present any difficulty.
-It was a steady climb, and it took us around 30 min to get to the peak.
-The only challenging thing was not to freak out every time we saw the eyes of a cow glowing in the dark!
+We started the climb, which wasn’t difficult.
+It was a steady climb, and it took us around 30 min to reach the peak.
+The only challenge was not to freak out whenever we saw a cow’s eyes glowing in the dark!

 After enjoying the show, it was time to return to the hostel for breakfast.